yiisoft/docs/guide/en/runtime/logging.md

 ### Message Trace Level <span id="trace-level"></span>

-During development, it is often desirable to see where each log message is coming from.
-This can be achieved by calling the [[\Yiisoft\Log\Logger::setTraceLevel()|setTraceLevel()]] method like the following:
+During development, it's often desirable to see where each log message is coming from.
+You can achieve this by calling the [[\Yiisoft\Log\Logger::setTraceLevel()|setTraceLevel()]] method like the following:

 ```php
 $logger = new \Yiisoft\Log\Logger($targets);
 $logger->setTraceLevel(3);
 ```

-The above application configuration sets trace level to be 3 so each log message will be appended with at most 3 levels of the call stack at which the log message is recorded.
+This application configuration sets trace level to be 3 so each log message will be appended with at most 3 levels of the call stack at which the log message is recorded.
 You can also set a list of paths to exclude from the trace by calling the [[\Yiisoft\Log\Logger::setExcludedTracePaths()|setExcludedTracePaths()]] method.